janmojzis/rpiap/README.md

 # Intro
-RPIAP is a Debian configuration package that transforms a Raspberry Pi into a wireless access point.
+It is a Debian configuration package that transforms a Raspberry Pi into a wireless access point.

+## How it works
+Raspberry PI models 3B+, 4, and 5 integrated Wi-Fi interfaces supporting both 2.4 GHz and 5 GHz bands.
+The hostapd daemon is used to configure the device as a wireless access point (WLAN), allowing client devices (e.g., PCs, smartphones) to connect.
+Internet connectivity (WAN) can be provided either through the onboard Ethernet interface or via USB tethering.

 ## Components
 - The Wi-Fi AP is powered by `hostapd`
 - It includes a DHCP server `udhcpd` and client `udhcpc`
 - DNS services are handled by `dqcache` with support for the DNSCurve protocol
 - `PQConnect` is used to encrypt network traffic.

-## How it works
-Raspberry Pi models 3B, 4, and 5 integrated Wi-Fi interfaces supporting both 2.4 GHz and 5 GHz bands.
-The hostapd daemon is used to configure the device as a wireless access point (WLAN), allowing client devices (e.g., PCs, smartphones) to connect.
-Internet connectivity (WAN) can be provided either through the onboard Ethernet interface or via USB tethering.

 # Installation